 Dr. Grangaard enjoys connecting with individuals and their families during the assessment process.
 She takes time to get to know the people she is working with from a holistic perspective, integrating multicultural and systemic factors into her interpretation of her assessment findings.
 Dr. Grangaard emphasizes a strengths-based approach in her assessments, focusing not only on areas of necessary growth that are identified, but also how to build on the individuals’ strengths to maximize their future success.
 Additionally, Dr. Grangaard works hard to first build rapport and gain trust with the individuals and families she is working with.
 She knows the important role that trust and comfort play in the receipt of assessment services and prioritizes this.

-Outside of her assessment work with WPA, Dr. Grangaard works as a part-time staff psychologist at Georgetown University Counseling and Psychiatric Services.
-She also provides individual and group therapy at The Ross Center in Northern Virginia.
+Until recently, Dr. Grangaard worked as a part-time staff psychologist at Georgetown University Counseling and Psychiatric Services.
+Outside of WPA, she presently provides individual and group therapy at The Ross Center in Northern Virginia.
 When she is not working, Dr. Grangaard enjoys being active and spending time outdoors, playing board games, and watching sitcoms.
 She enjoys visiting her family in Minnesota and spending as much time on the lake as possible.